spiral/docs/docs/en/http/lifecycle.md

 ## PSR

-The Spiral Framework is based on a set of standards that make it compatible with other frameworks, routers, middleware, etc. You can read more about PSR standards used here:
+Spiral is based on a set of standards that make it compatible with other frameworks, routers, middleware, etc. You can read more about PSR standards used here:

 - [PSR-7: HTTP message interfaces](https://www.php-fig.org/psr/psr-7/)
 - [PSR-15: HTTP Server Request Handlers](https://www.php-fig.org/psr/psr-15/)